gramineproject/graphene/Documentation/building.rst

 The following instructions to patch and compile a Linux kernel with FSGSBASE support below are written around Ubuntu 18.04 LTS (Bionic Beaver) with a Linux 5.4 LTS stable kernel but can be adapted for other distros as necessary.
-These instructions ensure that the resulting kernel has FSGSBASE support and up to date security mitigations.
+These instructions ensure that the resulting kernel has FSGSBASE support.

 #.
 Clone the repository with patches::